daniellee0522/Kouseinou-Discord-Bot/README.md

 The bot is currently hit the limit of 100 server, I will try to apply the approvals for the privilege intents in some day.

+## Policies

 ## Functions
 1. Embed preview
+    When
+2. Anime update
+3. Gacha

-2. Earthquake alarm in Taiwan (optional) this function is not available in the public bot, but you can deploy a bot yourself and use this function to send messages to your server when the earthquake is about to happen.
+4. Earthquake alarm in Taiwan (optional) this function is not available in the public bot, but you can deploy a bot yourself and use this function to send messages to your server when the earthquake is about to happen.
 Follow the steps bellow to deploy the function yourself:
- 1. seee
+ - use